microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/sharingoperationstatus.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Describes the status of a particular sharing operation.
+Represents the status of a particular sharing operation.

 ## Properties